kishanrajput23/NPTEL-The-Joy-of-Computing-using-Python/Week6/README.md

 # Week 6 Quiz 💡

-**1. In Caesar cipher, the mediator needs to make maximum of how many trails to break the code?**
+**1. In Caesar cipher,the mediator needs to make maximum of how many trails to break the code?**
 - 1
 - 26  ✅
 - no trail needed